 I am not very good with conflict.
-This is why I believe I became a bit reactive.
 My family never had any conflict.
 I know you are thinking “What the hell, not possible”.
 We would chew off our arm to avoid conflict.
 I believe, it had to do with shame and self worth, if you felt something was your fault.
 It was difficult saying sorry, because it meant you were somehow a bad person.
 We had the power and beauty of being sorry, all jumbled up.
 When conflict did arise, we would just roll it into a tiny ball and bury it deep, deep down inside.
 Healthy?
 NO!

 It has been a long process, learning how to be calm and have healthy discussions.
-Thanks to my reactive dog, I have learned to stand in the presence of of earth shattering, ear ringing, cell shaking chaos.
+Thanks to my reactive dog, I have learned we can’t hide or avoid everything.
+There are times I must stand in the presence of of earth shattering, ear ringing, cell shaking chaos.
 Just like a reactive person needs, I remain calm for him.
 I understand his brain is out of control, he needs me to guide him out of the situation and calm him down.
 I take the wheel.
 Sometimes we go back and try again.
 Sometimes he just can’t handle it.
 I completely understand, he is fighting the good fight.
 He tries for me and I try for him.
 There is a connection of understanding, that cannot be merely explained in words.

 I feel very blessed to have a huge amount of stubbornness.
 I don’t feel good about my writing, but somehow I just keep going.
-I truly want to rid the world of misunderstandings.
 I want people to be the best they can be, even if they are perceived as strange or odd.
-Often times, my perspective is a bit unusual compared to many people I know.
-I feel like I am a bit different, maybe an outsider.
-Somehow, I am slowly coming out of my deep dark cave…it’s scary!!!
-I keep trying though.

 One last factoid: I have written thousands of responses, then deleted them…then I re-write them, ask my husband if they sound OK, then delete them no matter his opinion…then I re-write them, only to delete them once more.
 I fear you may misunderstand me, as I learn how to use my tiny voice in this big world.
 I call this “Tweet & Delete Syndrome”.
 I am currently in recovery.